Scientific name: Erinaceus europaeus

 Hedgehogs generally have two litters each year of between five and seven young.
 The female makes a nest just underground of dry leaves and grass.
 In gardens they often choose to nest under sheds.
 Fortunately for the mother, the hoglets are born without spines, but are covered with short white hairs which gradually turn into spines.

 After one month the young are ready to leave the nest on foraging trips with their mother.
 After two months they are ready to leave their mother who will then start another brood.

 In order to protect themselves from predators, hedgehogs have a row of muscles along the underside of their bodies which allow them to roll up into a tight ball of prickles.
 Unfortunately this is no defense against the motor car, and thousands of hedgehogs are killed on UK roads every year.

-In Britain the hedgehog hibernates between October and April when the weather is cold.
-They shelter somewhere warm and dry, like a pile of leaves or logs.
-Always check piles of garden waste before starting a bonfire, there may be a hedgehog in there!
+Hedgehogs hibernate in the UK between October and April, when the weather is cold.
+The hibernation site is often under leaves or logs where they can be sheltered from the worst of the weather.
+Always check piles of garden waste before starting a bonfire as there may be a hedgehog in there!